|

 Pennridge South Junior High School

 Students could choose from a wide variety of clubs to join each semester.
 In the eighth grade, I picked the School Newspaper Club.
-South's mascot was a ram, so someone cleverly came up with the name "Ram Page" for its newspaper.
+South's mascot was a ram, so someone cleverly came up with the name "Rampage".

 The club was pretty fun, and I stayed in it for the full year.
-I didn't do much writing for it; I mostly made the illustrations.
+I didn't do much writing, though; just illustrations for the most part.
 I still have all four issues from the 1991-1992 school year, so I thought I'd share my drawings from 13 years ago.
-A lot of them seem kind of bad in retrospect, but I'll refrain from using too much self-deprecation and instead discuss the process and stories behind the artwork.
+A lot of them seem pretty bad in retrospect, but I'll try to refrain from using too much self-deprecation and instead discuss the process and stories behind the artwork.

 First Issue